 Researchers from UNC Charlotte’s Fire Safety Engineering Technology program and the Insurance Institute for Business and Home Safety (IBHS) are burning building materials and wildland vegetation to study wind-driven wildfire embers to understand the risks involved when embers from wildfires spread.

-Funded by a grant from the UNC Charlotte School of Nursing, Jordan is leading research that includes two phases.
+Jordan is leading research that includes two phases.
 First, participants will learn from experts during an educational seminar.
 Presenters include a sexual assault nurse examiner who will discuss the examination of sexually abused children and evidence collection; a social worker will provide instruction about the manner in which to talk with children who have been abused.

 Wilson has done research in the archives of companies that made weapons for World War II and in military and government archives.
 His search led him to the records of Boeing, Ford, DuPont, the businesses owned by Henry Kaiser and other important war contractors.